Steinheilig/Banknote_Counter_Jetson/README.md

 # Banknote Counter - NVIDIA Jetson & LEGO Technic
-Using the NVIDIA Jetson Nano for banknote classification and to control LEGO power functions' motors and servomotors to feed single notes to realize a money counting LEGO MOC.
+Using the NVIDIA Jetson Nano for banknote classification and to control LEGO power functions' motors and servomotors feeding single notes to realize a money counting LEGO MOC.

 [<img src="./readme_images/MachineRun.JPG">](https://youtu.be/MnLnOKctatg)
-Have a look at the video of final running machine: https://youtu.be/MnLnOKctatg <br>
+Have a look at the video of the final running machine: https://youtu.be/MnLnOKctatg <br>
-Check out the video explaining the project in detail including the motor control and training/inference with Nvidia Jetson: https://youtu.be/MnLnOKctatg
+Check out the video explaining the project in detail including motor control and training/inference with the NVIDIA Jetson: https://youtu.be/MnLnOKctatg

 ## NVIDIA Jetson Nano Controlling LEGO Technic Power Functions' Motors and Servomotors